hernancerm/uady-hci-2020/Deliveries/Delivery_1.md

 ### Research techniques

+Before investing time into defining a proposal to tackle the aforementioned problem, knowing our target users will definitely prove very valuable in the later ideation phase of the project.
+For the purpose of identifying target users several techniques are used.

 #### Interview

 Get to know the users through the lens of an expert in the field.
 (Expert opinion).
 This accelerates and deepens understanding of users.
 Regarding structure, semi-structured interviews were chosen to provide a balance between quantitative data collection and qualitative discussions.
 Audio of each interview is recorded when interviewee provides consent and when the context allows it.